 He is among the most accomplished and powerful wizards to ever come out of Hogwarts.
 Harry certainly proved to have skills far beyond his classmates, as he summoned a Patronus (a magical animal guardian) in his 3rd year in school, a feat that managed to impress even the Wizengamot who was attempting to convict him.
 He was one of the best Quidditch (a wizarding sport played on broomsticks) players in the school and it all started with his first time on a broom in which he managed to convince McGonagall he was a good seeker.

-He also managed to hold his own against many powerful foes, including Voldemort, many Death Eaters, several creatures from Dragons to Skrewts, and managed to fight off the Imperius curse and see into Snape’s mind, quite possibly the best occlumens and legilimens in the wizarding world.
-In fact, if we simply look at “powerful” in the sense of “ability to fight the dark forces”, Harry basically has a full seven years of practical experience battling the most powerful dark lord in the wizarding world.
+He also managed to hold his own against many powerful foes, including Voldemort, many Death Eaters, and several creatures from Dragons to Skrewts, and managed to fight off the Imperius curse and see into Snape’s mind, quite possibly the best occlumens and legilimens in the wizarding world.
+In fact, if we simply look at “powerful” in the sense of the “ability to fight the dark forces”, Harry basically has a full seven years of practical experience battling the most powerful dark lord in the wizarding world.

 It is heavily implied in the Harry Potter series that magical abilities are genetic.
 Both Harry Potter’s parents are magical, pure-blood wizards and muggle-born witches, which almost guarantees the ability will be passed on.
 And indeed Harry was born with veins flowing with magic.
 There is no doubt that Harry is incredibly, natively powerful.
 He can perform advanced magic at an early age at greater levels than we see done by any other wizard (for example when he blasts the Dementors away with his Patroness).
 Basically, Hogwarts is a prestigious school for people that have more magic in them and it seems that Harry’s native magical abilities surpass that of anyone else in the school and even the entire series besides Dumbledore, and perhaps Voldemort’s.